ouktlab/espnet_asr_models/README.md

 # ESPnet ASR models
-This repository provides trained ESPnet ASR models in "Japanese" and some examples.
+This repository provides pretrained ESPnet ASR models in "Japanese" and some examples.
 These models are developed mainly for academic research.

+Please see [extrakit](https://github.com/ouktlab/espnet_asr_extrakit) and [pyadintool](https://github.com/ouktlab/pyadintool) if you are interested in other example codes.

 ## Features
 * Support Japanese models